 Costs of conference attendance and extra- curricular activities are changeable, with some being free.
 However these are optional and extra-curricular opportunities.
 Costs will vary depending on location and activity.

-Practitioners will usually be employed by local health boards and public or private organisations, such as local government.
+Graduates of this SCPHN course can apply to the Nursing and Midwifery Council (NMC) for Part Three registration as an SCPHN Health Visitor.
+SCPHN practitioners are usually employed by local health boards and public or private organisations, such as local government.